0xlax/mtt/README.md

 # mtt

-*MTT* is a CLI tool for cosmos to make multisig trasnactions backed through GCP
+*MTT* is a CLI tool for multisig transactions via Azure Blob Storage

-Code in productions
+Code in productions :)